gdsc-meru-uni/instaCLone/README.md

 # instaCLone
-### Instagram clone build with compose by GDSC Androidcommunity
+### Instagram clone is build with compose by GDSC Androidcommunity

 # The session will be hosted Weekly on every Saturday